-In the above clip, he kicks in full at the 1:40 mark and that’s where it becomes apparent he was a genius.
+In the above clip, he kicks in full from the off and it’s immediately apparent he was a genius.

 With perfect poise, natural rhythm, and unnerving speed and power, the man carved a huge career for himself as the world’s greatest drummer (a slogan which adorned his posters ahead of shows).